josephspens/josephspens.github.io/README.md

 #### Scrum

-A structured set of  go a long way to minimizing administrative work and focusing on your core discipline.
+A structured set of [scrum rituals](https://docs.google.com/presentation/d/1URoti-vuMud5SJ6KvFI5vTJYffvnVlRYb3FrMB-DB8k/edit?usp=sharing) go a long way to minimizing administrative work and focusing on your core discipline.
 It’s also an effective means to producing and managing an extensive backlog of tasks.

 ## How I Communicate